holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

   of any assigned reading.
 - Remain open-minded and sensitive during class discussions.
 - Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but also wonderful distractions.
-Your laptop should be charging for the class, but it should only be open when instructed.
+Your laptop should be charged for class, but it should only be open when instructed.
 Place your cell phones in your backpack.
 If you need to use it during course, quietly remove yourself from the hallway.